Associate Professor of Dance

 Division of the Arts

 Victoria Fortuna is a dance studies scholar and contemporary dance practitioner.
-Her teaching and research interests include Latin/x American concert and social dance, dance as a mode of political and community organization, collaborative creation methods, and cultural histories of dance in transnational perspective.
+Her teaching and research interests include Latin American concert and social dance, dance as a mode of political engagement and community organization, collaborative creation methods, and cultural histories of dance in transnational perspective.
 She founded and directs the Community Dance at Reed project, which brings together members of the Reed and broader Portland communities.
-Victoria is completing a book that examines the relationship between Buenos Aires based contemporary dance practices and histories of political and economic violence in Argentina from the 1960s to the present.
-Her second research project considers concert dance as a historic site for negotiating indigenous identities in Latin America.
-Her articles appear in publications including Dance Research Journal, Performance Research, e-misférica, and Conversations Across the Field of Dance Studies.
-She has received grants and awards from Fulbright, the Society of Dance History Scholars, the American Society for Theatre Research, and the Latin American Studies Association.
-She also serves on the Board of Directors of the Society of Dance History Scholars.
-Prior to joining Reed’s Dance Department, she completed a Mellon Postdoctoral Fellowship in Dance at Oberlin College (2013-15), where she taught courses in dance and performance studies.
+Her book, Moving Otherwise: Dance, Violence, and Memory in Buenos Aires (Oxford UP, 2019), examines the relationship between Buenos Aires based contemporary dance practices and histories of political and economic violence in Argentina from the mid-1960s to the mid-2010s.
+She is currently working on two projects: a digital humanities project focused on the use of personal collections in dance studies research and a book length project that examines the relationship between concert dance and the construction of race in Argentina during the twentieth century.
+Her articles appear in publications including Dance Research Journal, Performance Research, and The Oxford Handbook of Dance and Politics.
+She has received grants and awards from the National Endowment for the Humanities, New York Public Library, Fulbright, Society of Dance History Scholars, American Society for Theatre Research, and Latin American Studies Association.
+She also serves on the Board of Directors of the Dance Studies Association.
 Victoria holds a BA in Comparative Literature from Brown University and an MA and PhD in Performance Studies from Northwestern University.